json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi-client.md

     > To later re-download swagger.json and regenerate the client code,
     > right-click **Dependencies** > **Manage Connected Services** and click the **Refresh** icon.

-3. Although not strictly required, we recommend running package update now, which fixes some issues.
+1. Run package update now, which fixes incompatibilities and bugs from older versions.

-    > [!WARNING]
-    > NSwag v14 is currently *incompatible* with JsonApiDotNetCore (tracked [here](https://github.com/RicoSuter/NSwag/issues/4662)).
-    > Stick with v13.x for the moment.

-4. Add our client package to your project:
+1. Add our client package to your project:

     ```
     dotnet add package JsonApiDotNetCore.OpenApi.Client.NSwag
     ```

-5. Add the following line inside the **OpenApiReference** section in your project file:

-    ```xml
-    <Options>/GenerateExceptionClasses:false /GenerateNullableReferenceTypes:true /GenerateOptionalPropertiesAsNullable:true /GenerateOptionalParameters:true /AdditionalNamespaceUsages:JsonApiDotNetCore.OpenApi.Client.NSwag</Options>
-    ```

-6. Add the following glue code to connect our package with your generated code.
+1. Add the following glue code to connect our package with your generated code.

     > [!NOTE]
     > The class name must be the same as specified in step 2.